akvachan/Medical-Abstract-Segmentation/README.md

 ## Baseline Models ##

-1. Most frequent label:
+1. Most frequent label:<br>
 Model that classifies each sentence as RESULTS has apporox.
 35% accuracy.
 This model was beaten by Multinomial Naïve Bayes Model

-2. Multinomial Naïve Bayes Classifier
+2. Multinomial Naïve Bayes Classifier:<br>
-Multinomial Naïve Bayes Classifier predicts class of the sentence depending on the distribution of words in each class and probability of the classes.
+Predicts class of the sentence depending on the distribution of words in each class and probability of the classes.
 No stopwords were removed, tf-idf vectorization with unigram (class-word) frequency count was used.
 Evaluation yielded 76.5% accuracy and f1-score, precision and recall.
 Since dataset is balanced multi-class, it is possible for those metrics to be identical.

 3. Embedding with Conv1D
 pass